 We are first introduced to Casper, a Mexican gang member, who collects protection money (“taxes”) from local store owners.
 He befriends a young boy, Smiley, who is initiated into the Mara gang when Casper helps him execute a rival gang member.

 The relationship between the two characters begins to fray after Casper kills Lil’ Mago, the gang leader.
-When Mago attempts to seduce Casper’s girlfriend, she resists him.
+When Mago attempts to rape Casper’s girlfriend, she resists him.
 In the shuffle, Mago pushes her and she falls and hits her head on the remnants of a tombstone.
 She is instantly killed.

-Casper is devastated and refuses to allow Mago another attempt at seduction when the gang assaults and tries to rob a group of migrants huddled on top of a train on their way to the Mexican-American border.
+Casper is devastated and refuses to allow Mago another attempt at sexual violence when the gang assaults and tries to rob a group of migrants huddled on top of a train on their way to the Mexican-American border.
 As he places a gun against a young girl’s head, the gang leader starts to make sexual advances.

 At this point, Casper is reminded of his girlfriend’s death and slices Lil’ Mago’s neck with a machete.
 Casper, of course, is a doomed man as the gang ultimately avenges the murder of their gang leader.
 Smiley is appointed to search out Casper and kill him in another rite of passage for the young boy.

 The second story line revolves around the young girl Lil’ Mago tried to seduce on the train.

 Sayra, her father, and Sayra’s uncle attempt to make the long trek from Honduras, through Guatemala, and eventually from southern Mexico to New Jersey.
 All three of them are on top of the train, with other migrants, when Casper’s gang attempts to rob them.

 The two story lines converge at this point and the rest of the film revolves around the brief relationship between Sarya and Casper.